Table of contents

 Attention deficit/hyperactivity disorder (ADHD) is a complex neurodevelopmental disorder with onset in childhood and adolescence.
 It manifests itself through problems with attention, impulsivity, and self-regulation.
 Sometimes, strong physical restlessness (hyperactivity) is also observed.
 ADHD occurs in both children and adults.

 The disorder used to be seen as a purely behavioral problem, whereas today, it is increasingly understood as a complex developmental delay of the self-management system in the brain.
 ADHD can also be understood as extreme behavior that shows a smooth transition to normality.
 The abnormalities must be very pronounced for the age and consistently present in most situations since childhood.
-Symptoms alone, however, do not lead to a diagnosis.
+Symptoms alone, however, do not lead to a diagnosis and treatment.
 Usually, only when they severely interfere with lifestyle or lead to recognizable suffering is ADHD diagnosed.

 ADHD, as a neurobiological disorder, has largely genetic causes.
 However, it can have very different consequences depending on the individual, as environmental factors also influence the individual course.
 In most cases, individuals with ADHD and their relatives are under considerable pressure: failures at school or work, drug use, and the development of other mental disorders have often been observed.
 In addition, there is a significantly increased risk of suicide, accidents, and unintentional injuries.